Graph-COM/CO_ProxyDesign/edge_covering_node_matching/README.md

+# edge_covering_node_matching
-# Here are the steps to train the model, test the model and visualize the model output in the edge covering problem.
+Here are the steps to train the model, test the model and visualize the model output in the edge covering problem.

 ## Dataset Information
 The dataset utilizes the images in MNIST dataset.